White and blue painted Galapagos small ship Evolution floats next to popular site Kicker Rock a tan volcanic cone that reaches up from the ocean.

 SAT - Embark San Cristobal to Cerro Brujo

-Today fly to San Cristobal Island in the Galapagos in the morning.
-Flight time is just under 2 hours from the mainland.
-Upon arrival board M/V Evolution to have lunch and a quick briefing en route to the first visitor site: Cerro Brujo.
-If the crew requires a bit more time to prepare the ship, then take in the Visitor Center before heading to the dock.
-Once aboard, settle in and undergo a safety briefing as the ship heads up the coast from Wreck Bay and Puerto Baquerizo to spot Leon Dormido to the north.
-Also known as Kicker Rock, the spectacular formation rises 500 feet out of the Pacific.
+Heading up the coast from Wreck Bay and Puerto Baquerizo, spot Leon Dormido to the north.
+Also known as Kicker Rock, the spectacular formation rises 500 feet (152 meters) out of the Pacific.
 It takes the form of a sleeping lion (hence its Spanish name), but from another angle you can see that the rock is split, forming a colossal tablet and, piercing the sea, a great chisel ready for etching.

-Set out along the coast of San Cristobal heading northeast toward the first landing at Cerro Brujo.
-This inviting powdery beach beside turquoise waters is a great introduction to the islands offering the first opportunity to go snorkeling with sea turtles, rays and the archipelago’s playful sea lions, or wolves of the sea.
-After walking the trail in search of baby sea lion and boobies beneath the salt bushes, change into snorkeling gear for some swimming with sea lions!
+St out along the coast of San Cristobal heading northeast toward your first landing at Cerro Brujo.
+This inviting powdery beach beside a turquoise waters is a great introduction to the islands offering your first opportunity to go snorkeling with sea turtles, rays and the archipelago’s playful ‘wolves of the sea’ i.e. sea lions.
+After walking the trail in search of baby sea lion and boobies beneath the salt bushes, you have a real treat in store.

-Following this outing, warm up in the Evolution’s oversized Jacuzzi as the ship heads south back to Puerto Baquerizo Moreno.
-Enjoy the first Pacific sunset aboard the Evolution by celebrating happy hour atop her sky lounge where drinks are available daily along with hors d’oeuvres.
-A little later, gather in the main salon for the daily presentation by the guide on the next day’s activates and visitor sites, before sitting down to dinner.
-Spend a bit more time in port this evening before setting sail for the next destination to the northwest.
+Pacific sunset aboard the ship by celebrating happy hour atop her sky lounge where drinks are available daily along with hors d’oeuvres.
+A little later, gather in the main salon for the daily presentation by your guide on the next day’s activates and visitor sites, before sitting down to dinner.
+Spend a bit more time in port this evening before setting sail for your next destination to the northwest.

 Accommodations